-- The fuel fill fittings are marked "Diesel" or "Gas". - A fuel tank vent is located below each fuel fill. - If you experience difficulty filling the fuel tank, check to see if the fuel fill hose is kinked or collapsed.
+- The fuel fill fitting is marked "Diesel." - The fuel tank vent is located below the fuel fill. - If you experience difficulty filling the fuel tank, check to see if the fuel fill hose is kinked or collapsed.
 If there are no visible signs of a problem, contact your local dealer.